raspberrypilearning/xai-challenge-image-classfier/en/step_3.md

 Select **Train new machine learning model**.
 ![](images/train_new.png)

+You will have to wait a moment while the model trains.

 --- /task ---

 ### Testing your model

 Now that you have trained your model, it is time to test it to see how successful it is.
 Some data has been kept aside to use as test data.
-You can find the images at the bottom of the [webpage hosting the data set](https://ai-activities.raspberrypi.org/project-files/){:target="_blank"}.
+[You can find the images here](https://drive.google.com/drive/folders/1ze4jIZKz-GhRFY-6SmqjiXFE8e-m1LTv?usp=sharing)){:target="_blank"}.

 To see how successful your model is at classifying the test data, test your model with some of the images: